Nicolas Bekka Urban Ecologist

 I study how birds look and evolve in cities.
-I'm a Ph.D. candidate in Urban Evolutionary Ecology at Sorbonne Université, where I investigate how urban environments shape the coloured signals of birds and their performances in reproduction.
+As a Ph.D. candidate in Urban Evolutionary Ecology at Sorbonne Université, I investigate how urban environments shape the coloured signals of birds and their performances in reproduction.

-By combining fieldwork with advanced imaging, high-resolution GIS, and statistical modeling, my research explores how urbanization processes—from pollution to habitat fragmentation—alter wild birds evolutionnary trajectories.
-I focus on two close relatives, the great tit and blue tit, to uncover how their plumage signals evolves in response to the city's new rules.
+By combining fieldwork with advanced imaging, high-resolution GIS, and statistical modeling, my research explores how urbanization processes, from pollution to habitat fragmentation, alter wild birds' evolutionary trajectories.
+I focus on two close relatives, the great tit and blue tit, to uncover how their plumage signals evolve in response to the city's new rules.

 I believe science must be rigorous without being bland.
 Cities are messy, so is evolution.
 And that's where the beauty lies.